grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 reading something, watching something later, closing my tabs, opening new ones lolol

+i wrote this script at work that runs every 2 weeks and its part of a clinical project, i cant believe its running even though i was laid off, so crazy

 # A wise man was once asked:
 # "Who do you value most among people?"
 # He replied: "The one whose manners are most noble,